burlachenkok/exploring-python3/python3-note.md

 ```
 In this form all global symbols are defined in `my_module` and available through `my_module.<function|variable name>`.

 The import statement does not add the names of the functions defined in `my_module` directly to the current namespace.
-However, there is a variant of the import statement that imports names from a module directly into the importing modules namespace:
+However, there is a variant of the import statement that imports names from a module directly into the importing module's namespace:
 ```python
 from my_module import func_f, func_g
 ```